Kehillat Israel

 Kehillat Israel is a Reconstructionist synagogue located in Pacific Palisades, Los Angeles, California, in the United States.
 It is one of two Reconstructionist synagogues in greater Los Angeles (the other being the Malibu Jewish Center and Synagogue).
 Its senior rabbi is Amy Bernstein.

 In 2025, tensions over Israel led Kehillat Israel, to announce plans to disaffiliate from the Jewish Reconstructionist Federation.
-The congregation cited dissatisfaction with the national leadership’s perceived lack of support for Zionism and failure to adequately address rising anti-Zionist sentiment among Reconstructionist rabbis and institutions.
+The congregation cited the organization's "failure to confront hostility to Israel among affiliated rabbis and rabbinical students", including failure to adequately address rising anti-Zionist sentiment among Reconstructionist rabbis and institutions.

 Notable members of the congregation

 Notable current and former attendees include: